 The philosophy of pytrnsys¶

-- The idea is to use a modular approach stacking files with an extension *.ddck together to form a single dck TRNSYS file.
+- The concept of pytrnsys is to use a modular approach stacking files with the extension *.ddck together to form a single dck TRNSYS file.

-- Our core idea to build a TRNSYS deck is to use a flow solver and an hydraulic ddck file which is custom to each case.
-A TRNSYS flow solver is an own-developed TYPE that gives the mass flow of all pipes and elements given the mass flows of pumps and positon of 3-way controlled valves for each time step and returns the mass flow rates through all pipes and components.
+- Our core idea to build a TRNSYS dck is to use a flow solver and an hydraulic ddck-file which is custom to each case.
+The TRNSYS flow solver is a TYPE that takes the set mass flow rates of pumps and the positions of 3-way controlled valves as an input for each time step and returns the mass flow rates through all pipes and components.

 - The hydraulic ddck-file also includes all TYPEs for the hydraulic elements such as pipes and tee-pieces.
 Thus, when connecting to all elements such as solar collectors the mass flow and temperature of the pipe that enters the collector which has a specific format name can be used directly.
 That is, connection between elements is very easy and can be done in a fully automatic way.

-- At SPF we have a TRNSYS Graphical User Interface (GUI) under development.
-One of the functionalities of the GUI is to export the hydraulic set-up such that can be used directly with the flow solver.
-For examples the hydraulic files you will find in the examples are exported from our GUI.
-However, the GUI is not publicly available at the moment.
+- One of the functionalities of the GUI is to export the hydraulic setup such that it can be used directly with the flow solver.
+The hydraulic files you will find in the examples are exported from our GUI.

-- If you don’t have the GUI you can still work with the pytrnsys without any problem.
-However, you will need to know/connect the inputs (mass flow and temperature) for each component like in normal TRNSYS.
-Our GUI and flow solver makes this almost fully automatic.
-This is the only limitation of the open source version.
-All the rest can be used 100%.
+- If you don’t have the GUI you can still work with pytrnsys without any problem.
+However, you will need to know/connect the inputs (mass flow rates and temperatures) for each component like in normal TRNSYS.
+Our GUI and the flow solver make this almost fully automatic.

-- Once a TRNSYS deck has been generated with the method described above, by your own method or by Studio you can execute this deck with a lot of nice functionalities.
-For example you can easily run parametric studies in parallel and modifiy the deck file using a configuration file.
+- Once a TRNSYS dck has been generated with the method described above, by your own method or by Studio you can execute this dck with a lot of nice functionalities.
+For example you can easily run parametric studies in parallel and modifiy the dck file using a configuration file.

 - Once the simulations are done you can easily process all results including several results from parametric studies using a config file where the main processing calculations can be done.

 - Some automatic processing is always done.
-For example the energy demand and the energy balance of the system is calculated automatically provided a proper syntaxis is used in the TRNSYS deck.
+For example the energy demand and the energy balance of the system is calculated automatically provided a proper syntax is used in the TRNSYS dck.

 - The processing functionality includes monthly and hourly calculations, files with results, and different types of automatic plots.

-- Basically all functionality we see is of use in general we add it into the config file.
-Other more project specific processing we do at python level.
+- Basically all functionality can be added such that it can be activated from the config file.
+For more project specific processing it might be better to work on python level.
 You will see how to do this at the developer’s guide section.

-- Our method of processing TRNSYS simulations is based on our method to build a TRNSYS deck, so to fully use all functionalities you will need to change your own deck to have a similar structure as the one we have.
+- Our method of processing TRNSYS simulations is based on our method to build a TRNSYS dck, so to fully use all functionalities you will need to change your own dck to have a similar structure as the one we have.
 For example the results are always stored in a temp subfolder and to do the automatic energy balance you need to provide the data with specific namings convention.
-However, still many functionality can be theoretically done if you don’t follow our method and style, but we never checked this, so you might find issues there.
+However, still many functionalities can be theoretically done if you don’t follow our method and style, but we never checked this, so you might find issues there.